Project BA Film and Media

 Module description

-The Final Year Project for the BA Film and Media provides you with an opportunity to explore a subject of your own choosing in depth and to work independently.
-You are can choose: (a) an academic project; or (b) a screenwriting project; or (c) a practical project.
+The final-year project provides an opportunity to explore a subject of your own choosing in depth and to work independently.
+You can choose:

 The aim is for you to become more confident and competent in analysing a problem or question, gathering background information and presenting conclusions in a clear and well-organised manner.
-Another key objective is the development of competence in tackling work of greater complexity, becoming familiar with prior scholarship in the area, evaluating it, gathering a large volume of material or information, synthesising it and presenting information and arguments in a clear and accessible manner.
+You should develop competence in tackling work of greater complexity, become familiar with prior scholarship in the area, evaluate it, gather a large volume of material or information, synthesise it, and present information and arguments in a clear and accessible manner.

-You will also develop an understanding of theoretical and methodological issues: what are the appropriate methods of conducting an investigation and what theoretical models should be tested out?
+You will also develop an understanding of the appropriate methods of conducting an investigation and what theoretical models should be tested out.
 This is also important for creative projects, in which you should demonstrate an understanding and awareness of appropriate formats and conventions and of how your work relates to these.

 Academic project